 Get your kids thinking about forces in motion with this simple helicopter activity.
 STEM for kids doesn’t need to be complicated or expensive.

 Some of the best STEM activities are also the cheapest!
-Keep it fun and playful, and not make it too difficult that it takes forever to complete.
+Keep it fun and playful, and do not make it too difficult, as it takes forever to complete.

 Take up the challenge to make a paper helicopter with our easy paper helicopter instructions below.
 Find out what makes a helicopter able to lift off from the ground and see how high and long you can get your own paper helicopter to fly.